 Stop what you're doing and bookmark this recipe, because it is the only paleo chocolate cake recipe you'll ever need!
 It's easy to make - no mixers or special equipment required - and produces a dense, moist, just-sweet-enough dark chocolate cake with a light spring and a tight crumb.
 All the taste testers loved it, and many of them didn't even know it wasn't a "regular" cake!

 - 6 Tablespoons unsweetened cocoa powder plus more for preparing the pans

 - 2 large eggs, at room temperature

 - 1/4 cup avocado oil (or sub grapeseed or organic canola oil)

 Preheat the oven to 350F.
 Grease two 6" round cake pans, then dust them with cocoa powder.
 Set aside.

-In a large mixing bowl, whisk together the almond flour, coconut sugar, cocoa powder, tapioca flour, baking soda, and salt.
+In a large mixing bowl, whisk together the almond flour, coconut sugar, cocoa powder, arrowroot flour, baking soda, and salt.
 Set aside.